Peter Phillips: Relationships

+Marriages

 Autumn Kelly

 In 2003, Phillips met Autumn Kelly, a Canadian management consultant, at the Formula 1 Canadian Grand Prix in Montreal.
-Their engagement was announced on 28 July 2007.
+The couple later cohabited at a cottage on Gatcombe Park and their engagement was announced on 28 July 2007.
 (Note: As required by the Royal Marriages Act 1772, wherein descendants of George II have to seek permission from the sovereign to marry, Phillips asked for permission, and The Queen gave her consent to the marriage in a meeting of her Privy Council on 9 April 2008.)

 Kelly, who was raised in the Catholic Church, was received into the Church of England before her marriage.
-If she had been Roman Catholic at the time of the marriage, Phillips would have lost his place in the line of the succession to the throne because of since-repealed terms of the Act of Settlement 1701.
+Had she remained Roman Catholic at the time of the marriage, Phillips would have lost his place in the line of the succession to the throne due to since-repealed terms of the Act of Settlement 1701.
 Shortly before their wedding, the couple were interviewed and photographed by Hello! magazine, and were reported to have been paid £500,000, resulting in some concern in royal circles.
-They married on 17 May 2008 at St George's Chapel in Windsor Castle.
-The service was conducted by David Conner, the Dean of Windsor.
+They married on 17 May 2008 at St George's Chapel in Windsor Castle in a service conducted by David Conner, the Dean of Windsor.

-The couple lived in Hong Kong after Phillips changed positions within the Royal Bank of Scotland and became head of their sponsorships activities in the region.
+The couple resided in Hong Kong after Phillips changed positions within the Royal Bank of Scotland and became head of their sponsorships activities in the region.

-Their first child, and the Queen's first great-grandchild, a daughter named Savannah Anne Kathleen, was born on 29 December 2010 at Gloucestershire Royal Hospital.
+Their first child, and the Queen's first great-grandchild, Savannah Anne Kathleen, was born on 29 December 2010 at Gloucestershire Royal Hospital.
 The Queen was present for the baby's baptism, which took place on 23 April 2011 at Church of the Holy Cross in Avening, Gloucestershire, near Gatcombe Park, the home of Phillips' mother.
-Savannah was born 12th in the line to the throne and is now 20th.
+Savannah was born 12th in the line of succession and is now 21st.
 On 29 March 2012, the couple's second daughter, Isla Elizabeth, was born at Gloucestershire Royal Hospital.
-She was born 13th in the line to the throne and is now 21st.
+She was born 13th in the line of succession and is now 22nd.

-On 11 February 2020, Phillips and his wife confirmed that they had separated in 2019 and announced they were planning to divorce.
+On 11 February 2020, Phillips and Kelly confirmed that they had separated in 2019 and announced they were planning to divorce.
 The divorce was settled on 14 June 2021.